ZachSumners/personal-website/docs/about/adventures.md

 # Montreal Adventures

-The vibracy and amount of things to do is one of my favorite parts about Montreal!
+The vibrancy and amount of things to do is one of my favorite parts about Montreal!
 Even in a city of millions, there are always peaceful corners tucked away, just waiting to be found!

 In no particular order, here are a few random pictures during my adventures.